gruntjs/grunt-contrib-copy/docs/copy-examples.md

 ### Troubleshooting

 By default, if a file or directory is not found it is quietly ignored.
-If the file should exist, and non-existence generate an error, then add `nonull:true`.
+If the file should exist, and non-existence generates an error, then add `nonull:true`.
 For instance, this Gruntfile.js entry:

 ```js
 copy: {